MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/entities.md

 The values for Value Set entities are usually one or two words, as they represent groups of simple objects.

 #### Regular Expression entities

-{: .important}
-Regular Expression entities are supported in only [LivePerson NLU v2](intent-builder-natural-language-understanding.html#liveperson-nlu-v2) domains.

 A Regular Expression entity works like a Value Set entity when it comes to entity detection and intent matching, but it doesn't have a set of values.
 Instead, its value is a single expression defined using [Regular Expression](https://www.regexlib.com/) rules, for example (for a 6-digit number): `^\b\d{6}\b`.